sci2pro/wowdata/README.md

 ### Example: Human-Readable IR Serialization

-The same pipeline can be represented as a simple, inspectable Intermediate Representation (IR) save as `pipeline.yaml`:
+The same pipeline can be represented as a simple, inspectable Intermediate Representation (IR) saved as `pipeline.yaml`:

 ```yaml
 wowdata: 0